mreisroot/suckless-debian/README.md

 `git clone https://github.com/mreisroot/suckless-debian.git`

+3. cd into the script directory

+`cd suckless-debian`

-3. Give the script permission to execute:
+4. Give the script permission to execute:

 `chmod +x suckless-debian.sh`

-4. Run the script
+5. Run the script

 `./suckless-debian.sh`

-5. Go to a tty and start Xorg
+6. Go to a tty and start Xorg

 `startx`